 20 Jul 2022

 Healthcare systems data has the potential to transform the conduct of clinical trials, and many trialists intend to use them more for recruitment, outcomes, and follow-up.
-There are excellent examples of trials that have benefitted from their use, such as the RECOVERY and trials investigating potential treatments for Covid-19.
+There are excellent examples of trials that have benefitted from their use, such as the RECOVERY and PRINCIPLE trials investigating potential treatments for Covid-19.

 But a key challenge is that trial sponsors need to confirm the provenance and integrity of these data to satisfy regulatory standards.
-The collaborative group led by our Conduct Methodology team, demonstrated the integrity of two important NHS Digital datasets in our report, and this has now been highlighted through our commentary in August’s issue of Lancet Digital Health
+The collaborative group led by our Conduct Methodology team, demonstrated the integrity of two important NHS Digital datasets in our report, and this has now been highlighted through our commentary in August’s issue of The Lancet Digital Health.

 We urge data providers to take these necessary steps to support assessments of provenance and integrity for all relevant datasets.
 This step will make trials more efficient and consequently lead to faster improvements in healthcare for all.